sylcrala/cognitive_sandbox/README.md

 Each agent possesses dynamic states such as energy, activation, rhythm, and reflection.
 They respond to their surroundings, build memories, and influence each other — forming emergent group behaviors.

-The underlying framework, a custom built particle engine, is derived from my core project A.R.I.S. (the Autonomous and Reflective Intelligent Substrate) - an emergence based intelligence currently in early-development.
+The underlying framework, a custom built particle engine, is derived from my core project A.R.I.S. (the Autonomous and Reflective Intelligent Substrate) - an early-stage emergence-based intelligence.

 ## Examples
 <p align="center">